nomadrain/simple_msisdn_python/README.md

                          national_destination_code='some national destination code',
                          subscriber_number='some subscriber number')
 ```

+## FakeMSISDNGenerator
+The repository also includes Fake MSISDN generator class which is of general purpose and
+configurable with the parameters passed to the constructor.
+The class is for creating the simulation data in various test cases

+**Fake MSISDN** generator imports national destination codes from the **ua_ndc** module which
+contains two lists for the valid Ukrainian landline and mobile ndcs gathered from Wikipedia.
+To replace it with
+different references just prepare another destination codes module and replace the import
+ in fake_msisdn_generator module.
+ Currently I am not going to cover all the countries' destination codes.
+ If you want to include anything for extension into this repo please send me a note (nomadrain@gmail.com)

 FakeMSISDNGenerator makes use of SimpleMSISDN and can be invoked as below:
 ```